hvianna/audioMotion.js/docs/users-manual.md

 Loading backgrounds from the local device requires support for the *File System Access API*, which is [currently only available on Chromium-based browsers](known-issues.md).

 **Maximum background items** controls the maximum number of media files that can be directly selected in the [Background](#background) setting.

-**Allow video files** - whether or not to show video files in the file explorer.

 **Remember play queue contents** - whether or not to automatically restore the contents of the play queue the next time you open audioMotion.